global-agent-hackathon/may-2025/README.md

 - **Web App Prototyping**: Generate functional HTML, CSS, and JavaScript prototypes from prompts like "Create a to-do list app."
 - **Python Script Creation**: Produce Python scripts for automation or logic-based tasks with ease.
 - **AI-Powered**: Utilizes OpenAI's GPT-4 for code generation with direct API integration for enhanced reliability.
+- **Advanced Reasoning**: Leverages Agno's advanced reasoning capabilities for:
+  - Multi-step task planning and execution
+  - Context-aware code generation
+  - Intelligent error handling and recovery
+  - Dynamic prompt enhancement
+  - Automated code quality checks
-- **Session Management**: Save and manage your generated prototypes with an easy-to-use interface.
+- **Session Management**: Save and manage your generated prototypes with Agno's persistent storage system.
-- **Prompt Enhancement**: AI-powered prompt refinement to get better results.
+- **Prompt Enhancement**: AI-powered prompt refinement using Agno's context-aware processing.
 - **Detailed Instructions**: Step-by-step guides for using generated code, tailored for non-technical users.
 - **Think Feature**: Watch the AI's reasoning process in real-time as it analyzes and plans your code generation.
 - **API Key Management**: Secure storage and management of API keys through the settings interface.